Alperton tube station

-Alperton is a London Underground station on the Uxbridge branch of the Piccadilly line.
-The station is between Sudbury Town and Park Royal, in Travelcard Zone 4.
-It is located on Ealing Road (A4089 road) a short distance from the junction with Bridgewater Road (A4005) and is close to Alperton Bus Garage and the Paddington branch of the Grand Union Canal.
+Alperton is a London Underground station in Alperton, north-west London.
+It is on the Uxbridge branch of the Piccadilly line, between Sudbury Town and Park Royal stations.
+It is in London fare zone 4.

+The station is located on Ealing Road (A4089), a short distance from the junction with Bridgewater Road (A4005), and is close to the Paddington branch of the Grand Union Canal.